XieHaitian/XieHaitian.github.io/_pages/teaching.md

 author_profile: true
 ---

 Teaching makes a difference.
 I enjoy teaching because I can motivate, encourage, and inspire students.
 As an instructor, I embrace the following three principles in teaching: (1) student-centered and equitable teaching; (2) intentional active learning; (3) growth mindset.
 When teaching econometrics courses, I always make every effort to explain the abstract concepts and complex methods in a simple and intuitive way.
-I have maintained a 100% approval rating from students for all the econometrics courses I taught since 2020.

 Please see the following records for more details.